vsoch/juliart/README.md

   --frames FRAMES       the number of frames to generate (default is 30) --outfile OUTFILE     the output file to save the image (defaults to
                         randomly generated png)
-  --res RES             the resolution to generate (defaults to 1000) --iter ITERS          the number of iterations per pixel (defaults to 200) --color {random,pattern,glow}
+  --text TEXT           write a string of text to bottom left corner --fontsize FONTSIZE   font size of text (if desired) defaults to 16 --xcoord XCOORD       x coordinate for text (defaults to 0) --ycoord YCOORD       y coordinate for text (defaults to 0) --ca CA               the a component of the c parameter --cb CB               the b component of the c parameter --res RES             the resolution to generate (defaults to 1000) --iter ITERS          the number of iterations per pixel (defaults to 200) --color {random,pattern,glow}